jwworth/jakeworth/content/blog/exercism-raindrops-in-python.md

 date: '2020-12-06T00:00:00-06:00'
 ---

-I've been learning a bit of Python this fall to facilitate conversations with a mentee.
+I've been learning a bit of Python this Fall to facilitate conversations with a mentee.
 In this post, I'm going to share the first Python function I've ever written, a solution to the [Exercism](https://exercism.io) challenge 'Raindrops'.